jameshalsall/licenser/README.md

 You can tell the Licenser to replace an existing license header with a new one by using the `--replace-existing` option when running the command.
 This will tell Licenser to remove any existing licenses and replace them with the new one generated.

+## Checking files for correct license ##

+Licenser also allows you to check your source files for correct license information.
+It will warn you if there are any source files that do not have a license header that matches the options you provide.

+    ./bin/licenser check /path/to/files mit --owners=steve@apple.com

 ### Caution ###